dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/overview.md

 ### Support for Different Types of Clients

-- By default, RDF data is represented by in [JSON-LD](https://json-ld.org/), using meaningful prefixes to shorten IRIs.
+- By default, RDF data is represented in [JSON-LD](https://json-ld.org/), using meaningful prefixes to shorten IRIs.
 This is intended to facilitate two use cases:
   1. A simple web site that is designed to use data from a specific project